mackenziekbrooks/dci102-f20-humanities-data/docs/network-analysis.md

 During class, we'll divide into groups to discuss the project you chose.

 1. What is this project about?
 What are the goals?
-2. Where is the data?
+2. Where/what is the data?
 3. How is this a humanities project?
 4. How effective are the network visualizations?
 Why do you say that?
 5. What about the design, layout, and organization of the project?